havardtl/coco/README.md

 `conda config --add channels conda-forge`

-`conda install opencv pandas openpyxl xlrd reportlab matplotlib`
+`conda install opencv pandas openpyxl xlrd reportlab matplotlib tensorflow tk pillow`

+`conda install keras`

 I used .czi files from ZEISS for confocal image analysis.
 These where imported using the aicspylibczi library which can be installed with: